Gabrielbjb/Magma-Indonesia-API/README.md

 There are two codes that you can use:

 ## Level only
-This code will show you the level of the volcano and the website link this code is used to get info quickly
+This code will show you the level of the volcano and the website link!
+Use this code is if you want to get info quickly
 ```python
 import Magma
 print(Magma.magmalevelonly())